Your Family Ski Trip Checklist

 Ski School or Lessons and other Child Care options

 Pre-Ski School and other childcare options for younger children are available at many locations.
-At some resorts young children are given the chance to ski or at least play in the snow for shorter intervals and then have a great place to play, eat, and even nap during the day while mom and dad or older siblings ski.
+At some resorts, young children are given the chance to ski or at least play in the snow for short.
+For the rest of the time they play, eat, and even nap during the day while parents or older siblings ski.

 Private Lessons are a great options for individuals or families that want more attention and instruction.
 Lessons can usually be arranged for half or full days.
 Even for competent adult skiers lessons are great to increase skill and safely on the slopes.